evinr/webcam/README.md

 And with a dash of persistance:
 */1 * * * * ffmpeg -f v4l2 -i /dev/video0 -vframes 1 -ss 0:0:5 -y -vf "transpose=2" default.jpeg && aws s3 cp ./default.jpeg s3://photobad.com/default.jpeg && cp -a ./default.jpeg "$(date +"%H%M").jpeg"

+With this to take that persistance and make a 60-second timelapse video of the last 24-hours (this fails after the RPi runs out of memory): ffmpeg -y -framerate 24 -i %04d.jpeg output.mp4

 Then burn it all down and start with a new approach: ffmpeg -ar 44100 -ac 2 -f alsa -i hw:1,0 -f v4l2 -codec:v h264 -framerate 30 -video_size 1920x1080 -itsoffset 0.5 -i /dev/video0 -copyinkf -codec:v copy -codec:a aac -ab 128k -g 10 -f flv rtmp://a.rtmp.youtube.com/live2/(Your Stream Key Here)

 Then realize that the internet is not that stable and a RPi is a RPi...
+And that long polling with no persistance aint so bad: ffmpeg -f v4l2 -i /dev/video0 -vframes 1 -ss 0:0:5 -y -vf "transpose=2" test.jpeg && aws s3 cp ./test.jpeg s3://photobad.com/a.jpeg